mewhubHawk/MyHomework/README.md

 ## The river project

-The baby glides down from the source into a stream through the V-shaped valley,
+The baby glides down from the source,

+into a stream,

+through the V-shaped valley,

+down a tributree,

-down a tributree rocked to the outside of a meander,
+rocked to the outside of a meander,

+down a waterfall,

 gets covered in seawead,